catseye/Robin/doc/Modules.md

     whatsoever, as long as the implementation knows what the semantics of the symbol is.

+*   To signal that a program requires some symbol to be defined before the program can be considered meaningful, it may assert that the symbol is defined, using the `assert` top-level form.

 The more pragmatic aspect of how the reference implementation currently handles the issue of dependencies between Robin programs, keeping in mind that this is an implementation issue and _not_ a